ldiasrs/js-codes-playground/n8n-financial-info/TASK-FLOW-UPDATES.md

 - Execution history prevents duplicate runs within the same day
 - Timestamps use Brazilian format (DD/MM/YYYY HH:MM:SS)
 - Linear flow ensures all nodes have executed before FilterTasksToBeExecuted runs
+- **NEW:** Each task's prompt is automatically enriched with the last 3 execution outputs
+- **NEW:** The AI receives explicit instructions to avoid repeating previous responses
+- History enrichment helps generate more varied and creative responses over time